 10. I want to use coir logs for a temporary shoreline restoration.
 The coir logs would be half in the water, half out of the water.
 There are fast currents and high waves.
 Would you recommend logs or another coir product?

 Our coir logs are not made for the use in fast currents and high waves.
 We recommend using our coir blocks.
 The block fabric provides a fine netting, and the blocks are anchored in the ground themselves.
 The coir block is a block system consisting of a densely packed, elongated mattress coir fiber block attached to a bristle coir woven fabric.
 The coir fabric is tightly wrapped around the 16" tall, 9" wide, and 10' long coir block and connected on three sides, leaving the other side open to fill with dirt.
 Each coir block has a female and a male end.
 In the coir log installation detail, these male and female ends create a strong and easy-to-handle connection, providing an excellent face to the soil layers.

-For more details on coir, visit our Coir Information page.
+For more details on coir, visit our Coir Overview page.